lavieshachar/jf-home-test/README.md

 The source code for the task is [Spring pet-clinic](https://github.com/spring-projects/spring-petclinic).

 # How to run the pipeline
-### Prerequisites - What is needed in order to run the pipeline:
+### Prerequisites
-Access to Jenkins application with Git and Docker plugins.
+Docker service is needed in order to run the project

-### Steps:
+### Steps to run the project:
-* choose the desirable params
+* docker pull shacharlav10/pet-clinic:version-xxx
-*
+* docker container run -d --publish 8080:8080 shacharlav10/pet-clinic:v1

 ### Parameters
-'tag' - tag/name the version of the application
+* 'tag' - tag/name the version of the application
-'test' - run the job with tests
+* 'test' - run the job with tests
-'upload2artifactory' - upload image to artifactory
+* 'upload2artifactory' - upload image to jf-artifactory